MonicaMuller/linux_navigation_exercise/README.md

 <img src="https://i.imgur.com/LFYJaNf.png" height="100%" width="100%"/>
 </p>

-Using the `ls -l` command like earlier, I could view more details about the files in the directory.
-The column to the left of the one showing the month (Aug) shows the size of the file in bytes.
-The Amelia, Boris, and Lucy files have a size of 0 bytes (they are empty), and the Muffin file has a size of 15 bytes; this means the Muffin is sitting on the golden egg/is the largest file.
+I used `ls -l` to view detailed information about the files, including their sizes in bytes.
+Amelia, Boris, and Lucy were each 0 bytes, while Muffin was 15 bytes.
+Therefore, Muffin was the largest file (the goose sitting on the golden egg).

 <br />
 <br />